SaumickPradhan/Gamified-Canvas-ACan/README.md

 <details>
 <summary><b>View the syllabus </b></summary>

-Her we're focusing on only one class, which is the user-interface class:
+Here we're focusing on only one class, which is the user-interface class:

 <img width="1436" alt="Screen Shot 2023-11-14 at 7 55 55 PM" src="https://github.com/SaumickPradhan/Gamified-Canvas-ACan/assets/88009707/27eb66f6-9bb6-4f56-a4e6-54dae7ae5e23">